anindyabhadra/RT_SPD/README.md

 This repository contains code for working with symmetric positive definite (SPD) matrices in the reverse telescoping (RT) parameterization.
 Code is provided for:

-1. Basic utilities, including the encoding and decoding of an SPD matrix, its inverse and matrix square roots in RT coordinates, including comparisons with baselines.
+1. Basic utilities, including the encoding and decoding of an SPD matrix, its inverse and matrix square roots in RT coordinates.

-2. Generative modeling of SPD-valued data by linear split volume--shape flow in RT coordinates learned by conditional flow matching.
+2. Generative modeling of SPD-valued data by linear split volume--shape flow in RT coordinates learned by conditional flow matching, including comparisons with baselines.

 3. Intrinsic Langevin diffusion on the SPD manifold in RT coordinates.